-To determine how much mulch, you need take the length and width of your garden and then multiply this by the height of the mulch which is going to be about 3 inches.
+To determine how much mulch, you need to take the length and width of your garden and then multiply this by the height of the mulch which is going to be about 3 inches.
 This will give you the total cubic feet that you need for your mulch.
-Since mulch is sold by the bag you need to divide the total cubic feet by the number of the cubic feet of mulch ion the bag.
+Since mulch is sold by the bag you need to divide the total cubic feet by the number of cubic feet of mulch in the bag.

 There are online calculators you can use to help you figure out the amount you need and even calculators for your mobile devices.
 Use these if you can’t figure out the exact amount to sue or ask at your local garden center.

 Try to spread around three inches of mulch on the ground.
 As you do this a few times the mulch will build up so if you already have a lot of it on the ground use about 1 inch of new mulch.
 You can also remove the old mulch if you want and start again fresh.